Updated November, 2020

-Jacob Allderdice, instructor for the Architectural Design program, says the internship takes the training to a whole new level.
+Jacob Allderdice, instructor for the Building Design Technician program, says the internship takes the training to a whole new level.
 It gives students real work experience, and a major advantage in launching their career.

 “For a period of two whole months, students will take on a real role in the architectural/engineering/construction industry.
 They will work in offices and on jobsites to garner wider, irreplaceable hands-on experience.
 The internship will give students the chance to include actual Canadian design or construction work experience on their resume.
 And who knows, perhaps the internship will turn into something more permanent!”

-Residential design project from the Architectural Design program, done by Albino Jr. Geanga, class of 2018
+Residential design project from the Building Design program, done by Albino Jr. Geanga, class of 2018

-The Architectural Design Program now Includes Intensive Building Code Exam Prep
+The building Design Program now Includes Intensive Building Code Exam Prep

 Registered designers can create and “stamp” building permit drawings in their own name.
 This helps them compete better for top jobs—or start up their own design business.